-I’ve had my Steamfast miniature iron for a little over a year now, and it’s just the coolest thing.
+I’ve had my Steamfast 717 miniature iron for several years now, and it’s the coolest thing.
 It’s great for pressing quilt blocks, making appliques, putting on hem tape, and pretty much anything but making quick work of ironing huge yardages of fabric.

 Besides being tiny and weighing less than a pound, it fits great in my hand.
 It stores efficiently, and the cord wraps well around the handle.